Dr. Patricia Herrera

 Profile

-In 2000 she co-founded and co-directed Rubí Theater Company, an intergenerational ensemble that produced original plays and conducted performance workshops in New York City.
-She has appeared with the group as a lyricist and rapper on Dan Zanes’s Nueva York (2008), Catch That Train (2006 Grammy Award Winning CD for Best Children’s Musical Album), House Party (2003), and Night Time (2002).
-As dramaturg, she has assisted with the development of the dance piece “We Must Say Her Name,” choreography by Alicia Díaz as part of In/Motion (February 28-March 3 2019) as well as original plays such as How the Garcia Girls Lost Their Accents (2019), Threshold (2014), My Life is a Telenovela (2004) and Through My Eyes (1999).
-Her plays A Woman Who Outshone the Sun (2003), Embrace Me with Your Shawl (1997), and the musical Remnants (2014) co-written with José Joaquín Garcia, deal with growing up in New York City, environmental justice, and urban youth experiences.
-Her work has appeared at the Brooklyn Arts Exchange, International Fringe Festival, Rubicon Theatre Company, University of Richmond, and Culver Center of the Arts.
+As a dramaturg, Herrera has midwifed several creative projects, including the mixed-media installation project Entre Puerto Rico y Richmond: Bridging Histories of Resistance (2021), the dance performances Through It All (2022) and We Must Say Her Name (2019) and plays such as How the Garcia Girls Lost Their Accents (2020), and Blues for Mister Charlie (2018).
+She has also assisted with the development of original plays such as Threshold (2014), My Life is a Telenovela (2004), and Through My Eyes (1999).
+Her plays A Woman Who Outshone the Sun (2003), Embrace Me with Your Shawl (1997), and the musical Remnants (2014), co-written with José Joaquín Garcia, deal with growing up in New York City, environmental justice, and urban youth experiences.
+They have appeared at the Brooklyn Arts Exchange, the International Fringe Festival, the Rubicon Theatre Company, the University of Richmond, and the Culver Center of the Arts.

 Grants and Fellowships